Insteon Binding

 0x06 6 D

 When e.g. the "A" button is pressed (that's button #3 internally) a broadcast message will be sent out to all responders configured to listen to Insteon group #3.
-This means you must configure the modem as a responder to group #3 (and #4, #5, #6) messages coming from your keypad.
-For instructions how to do this, check out the Insteon Terminal (opens new window).
-You can even do that with the set buttons (see instructions that come with the keypad).
+In this case, the modem must be configured as a responder to group #3 (and #4, #5, #6) messages coming from the keypad.
+These groups can be linked programmatically using the insteon device addMissingLinks console command, or via the device set buttons (see the keypad instructions).

 # Keypad Switches